bramus/css-houdini-voronoi/README.md

 ## Acknowledgements

 The Voronoi Diagram is generated using a precompiled [Javascript-Voronoi](https://github.com/gorhill/Javascript-Voronoi).
 It is included in the build.
+Further inspiration was gotten from [this demo](https://library.fridoverweij.com/codelab/voronoi/voronoi_animation_2.html).

 ## License